Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 The Sample Browser has additional controls in the bottom bar:

-- **"O1, O2, O3"** — When a sample file is selected, pressing one of these buttons will load the sample into the corresponding oscillator (O1, O2, or O3), and the oscillator's waveform will be set to "sample".
+- **"O1, O2, O3"** - When a sample file is selected, pressing one of these buttons will load the sample into the corresponding oscillator (O1, O2, or O3), and the oscillator's waveform will be set to "sample".
-- **"Export as"** — A spinbox where the export format can be selected: WAV, FLAC, OGG, or SFZ.
+- **"Export as"** - A spinbox where the export format can be selected: WAV, FLAC, OGG, or SFZ.
+- **"M"**, **"S"** - Export as stereo or mono (not applicable for SFZ format).

 #### Export